 How can we make workplaces more accessible and inclusive to young people with SEND?
 What infrastructure, adaptations and support can help to tackle the employment gap, discrimination and barriers related to entering the workforce?

-All the Youth Futures Foundation Challenges fit within both our Create Prosperity and our Build Community Challenge Pathways.
+All the elements of the Youth Futures Foundation Challenge fit within both our Create Prosperity and our Build Community Challenge Pathways.
 The top ideas that respond to the Youth Futures Foundation Challenge will be invited to receive specialist mentoring from experts in the organisation.

 To find out more about Youth Futures Foundation, visit: youthfuturesfoundation.org